 Other key findings reveal that innovation plays a crucial role in the adoption of FWAs among Scottish SMEs.
 Firms characterised by innovative practices are more likely to adopt flexible arrangements, such as flexitime and alternative work schedules.
-Additionally, the FWAs adoption patterns vary across sectors.
-The primary and construction sectors are less likely to offer any type of FWAs, while ICTs and the professional and scientific sector are more likely to offer flexitime, the hospitality and the healthcare and social sectors are more likely to offer zero-hours contracts, in the education sector term-time work is more prevalent, and in the administrative and support services sector there is a higher chance of finding on-call working arrangements.
+Additionally, the adoption patterns of FWAs vary across sectors.
+The primary and the construction sectors are less likely to offer any type of FWAs, while ITCs and the professional and scientific sector are more likely to offer flexitime, the hospitality and the healthcare and social sectors are more likely to offer zero-hours contracts, in the education sector term-time work is more prevalent and in the administrative and support services sector there is a higher chance of finding on-call working arrangements.
 Some of these sectoral differences in the adoption of FWAs are related to the different prevalence of females working in them, as female-dominated roles are more prone to be offered flexible work contracts (Timewise, 2023).
 Location seems to matter for on-call working which is more likely to be offered by SMEs in rural areas.
-Also, business size matters in the adoption of FWAs: while medium-sized firms are inclined to adopt any type of FWAs, smaller firms are less likely to offer flexitime (the most common type of FWAs among SMEs in Scotland) and instead they rely more on zero-hours contracts.
-Understanding what prevents small firms from adopting more of the other types of FWAs would be a first step in addressing this disparity across business sizes.
-It also suggests that policy initiatives should particularly target smaller firms to maximise the benefits associated with flexible work.
+Also, business size matters for the adoption of FWAs.
+Medium-sized firms exhibit a stronger preference for FWAs.
+This indicates that policy initiatives should particularly target smaller firms to maximise the benefits associated with flexible work.
+We also shed some light on the differences in adopting two types of contracts used by businesses to manage their variability of demand for labour: on-call working and zero-hours contracts.